 Steer Your Career

-to guide your career based on your professional competencies and
+guide your career based on your professional competencies and interests.
+Whether

-interests.
-Whether you're satisfied with the social work profession or
+you're satisfied with the social work profession or contemplating a change,

-contemplating a change, Doelling provides the expertise you need to make
+Doelling provides the expertise you need to make wise career choices.

 If you're feeling burned out, you will discover a valuable tool in

 this book ...
 Doelling's appendix of questions related to your

 work preferences.
 This material is of primary importance for all

 Fried Social Workers!
 Why?
 Because you want to find a job in which